In-grid-collective/servPubWiki/Old Notes + tutorials/01-Set up Pi for local Network Access.md

 ### Create a new set of ssh keys

-Maybe see [[Documentation_01-Local Config#Security via SSH Keys]] for more info, but you can also just follow the steps below.
+Maybe see [](Documentation_01-Local%20Config#Security%20via%20SSH%20Keys) for more info, but you can also just follow the steps below.

 Create a new key: